 The ETTC is an international non-profit organization, registered and working in the Iraqi Kurdistan Region.
 The Region and Iraq have been strongly affected by decades of dictatorship, wars and internal conflicts.
-After the fall of Saddam Hussein in 2003, the Kurdistan region has had a much more positive development politically and economically, compared to the rest of the country.
-The region is more secure and politically more stable than the rest of Iraq.
+After the fall of Saddam Hussein in 2003, The Kurdistan region has had a much more positive development politically and economically and is more secure, compared to the rest of the country.

 Given recent developments in the region, the situation is vulnerable.
-Clashes between different ethnic or religious groups and terroristic attacks are not daily events in Kurdistan until now, but its people are strongly affected by the influx of huge numbers of refugees from neighbouring countries and they have to struggle with economic disturbances caused by the conflicts inside Iraq.
-In addition, the Iraqi Kurdistan Region is still undergoing democractic and economic development.
-The government is facing demographic change with growing numbers of young people coming tint the labour market and asking for better educational opportunities.
+Clashes between different ethnic or religious groups and terroristic attacks are not daily events in Kurdistan until now, but its people are strongly affected by the influx of huge numbers of refugees from neighboring countries and they have to struggle with economic disturbances caused by the conflicts inside Iraq.
+In addition, the Iraqi Kurdistan Region is still undergoing democratic and economic development.
+The government is facing demographic change with growing numbers of young people coming tint the labor market and asking for better educational opportunities.